-High school teachers of AP* courses at regional sites authorized by the College Board may participate in AP* Institutes anywhere in the United States — in or outside the region in which they teach — to gain the critical information, tools and strategies needed to build and advance successful AP* programs at their schools.
-Those who choose SCAD have access to the university's outstanding facilities and vibrant learning environment.
+Advanced Placement course teachers at regional sites authorized by the College Board may participate in AP Institutes anywhere in the United States — in or outside the region in which they teach — to gain the critical information, tools and strategies needed to build and advance successful AP programs at their schools.
+SCAD Advanced Placement Institute participants experience firsthand the university's vibrant learning environment and outstanding resources.

-AP* Institutes are suitable for both beginning and advanced AP* teachers.
-Experienced AP* Institutes instructors address the content of recent AP* exams, how these exams are scored and what teachers can do to help their students perform well.
+API is for all AP course teachers, both beginning and advanced.
+Educators become certified to teach AP courses by participating in sessions that focus on group discussions, lectures and syllabi development.
+All participants address the content of recent AP exams, how AP exams are scored and how teachers can help their students perform well.

-* College Board, AP, Advanced Placement, Advanced Placement Program and the acorn logo are registered trademarks of the College Board.
-Used with permission
+College Board, AP, Advanced Placement, Advanced Placement Program and the acorn logo are registered trademarks of the College Board and are used with permission.

 You are eligible for a US$100 discount if:

 - You have attended SCAD Advanced Placement Institute or SCAD Educator Forum in the past.